eNotes Search Help

-Below are some tips and examples to help you understand how the eNotes search function works:
+Here are some tips and examples to help you understand how the eNotes search function works:

-For all eNote items related to prematurity, premature birth, infants born prematurely, etc., enter the text string that is common to all these terms into the search box, which in this case would be "prematur" (without quotation marks).
-Select "search all" and then "search eNotes."
-You will get a list of all eNote items that have any of these terms in the title, source or abstract.
+For all eNote items related to prematurity, premature birth, infants born prematurely, etc., enter the text string that is common to all these terms into the search box, which in this case would be prematur (without quotation marks).
+You will get a list of all eNotes items that have any of these terms in the title, source or abstract.
 The results will be listed in reverse chronological order by year.

 For items from the Tots 'n Tech Research Institute, do not enter the entire phrase, as the search engine will not understand the use of an apostrophe.
 Instead, choose the most unique text string in this organizational name that does not include an apostrophe.
-For example, you could search "Tots" and you could also search "Tech Research Institute" (without quotation marks).
+For example, you could search for Tots or Tech Research Institute.
 Doing both of these searches should pick up all items from this institute, although you may also get some unrelated hits, which you will have to disregard.